Skip to navigation Skip to content

 • Fee reduction amount: will be populated once coding completed and appear in a table on Hardship summary screen, including CPI changes

-• Additional notes: mandatory field for relevant information on grant
+• Additional notes: mandatory field for relevant details on the grant

 • Select Submit

-• Error will present if hardship was not able to be registered
+• Error will show if hardship was not registered

 To view a completed hardship assessment in ACSP including fee table and notes, go to Hardship summary and select hyperlink in Status column for current hardship.